 It is possible to host .net Core services using the concept of Service fabric.
-The blog is very useful for developers who want to host .Net core services in the form of micro services with the help of azure service Fabric.
-Hosting by Service Fabric provides a great way for hosting micro services in today’s world to get benefits like scalability, high density and upgradability.
+The blog is very useful for developers who want to host .Net core services in the form of microservices with the help of azure Service Fabric.
+Hosting by Service Fabric provides a great way for hosting microservices in today’s world to get benefits like scalability, high density and upgradability.

 The application package of Service fabric:

-Every application deployed on the cluster of Service Fabric has to follow specific directory structure as shown below:
+Every application deployed on the cluster of Service Fabric has to follow a specific directory structure as shown below:

 The root of the directory consists of the ApplicationManifest.xml for defining the complete application.
 Each service in the application contains a subdirectory that contains the required artifacts for each service.

 For deploying any guest service, copy all the required binaries in the Code folder.
 The data and config folders are not mandatory and are used only when required.
-It is very easy to achieve the required directory structure in .NetCoreApp projects from Visual Studio with the help of publish.
+It is very easy to achieve the required directory structure in .NetCoreApp projects from Visual Studio with the help of publishing.
 Once a service is published to the folder, all the binaries needed for this service are copied to the folder.
 The publish location can then be used and mapped to the Code folder in the service.